VirajShah21/JustData/server/src/JDScript/docs.md

 If the `selection` or last selected element is a `Collection` or `NodeList` then the `attr` command is applied to each element and returned as a string.

+#### Arguments

+-   `name: string` – The name of the attribute to retrieve.
+-   `selection?: string` – The name of the variable that contains the element.